ENTER OHA’S NOSLER PHOTO CONTEST:

 If You Know, You Could Win a Knife!

-Initiative Petition 13 (IP13) is an initiative intended for the November 2022 General Election that would criminalize hunting, fishing, trapping, and raising livestock in Oregon.
+Initiative Petition 13 (IP13) was an initiative intended for the November 2022 General Election that would criminalize hunting, fishing, trapping, and raising livestock in Oregon.
+The proponents of IP13 have pivoted their efforts to the 2024 ballot and refiled their initiative as Initiative Petition 3.

 December Update – OHA is speaking out against IP13!

-OHA’s Letter to the Editor published in the Oregonian in response to the IP13 proponents Op-Ed
+Read OHA’s Letter to the Editor published in the Oregonian in response to the IP13 proponents op-ed.

 Amy Patrick, OHA policy director, spoke with Bill Gaines of The Outdoor View about IP13 and its effects, not just on fishing, hunting, and trapping, but on every Oregonian.